What is a Dental Crown?

-If you have cracked or weak teeth, dental crowns can help.
 A dental crown is a cap that covers the entirety of your tooth, protecting it from additional harm.
-The crown strengthens the tooth so you can live your life knowing your smile is safe.

 The first step of the crown process is a consultation with Dr. Robson.
 Your tooth will be examined and assessed to make sure a crown is the best solution for you.

-If Dr. Robson decides to proceed with the crown placement, he’ll file down your tooth so the crown will be able to fit over it.
-Not much of the tooth needs to be removed, usually about half a millimeter for the best fit.
+If Dr. Robson decides to proceed with the crown placement, he’ll shape your tooth so the crown will be able to fit over it.

 After your tooth has been shaped, Dr. Robson will take an impression of your teeth.
 The impression will be sent to a lab so your permanent crown can be created.
-You’ll have a temporary crown placed over your tooth until the permanent one is ready.
+He’ll place a temporary crown over your tooth until the permanent one is ready.

 When your crown is ready, we’ll call you back to the office.
 Dr. Robson will then remove the temporary crown so your new permanent crown can be placed.
 The crown will be affixed using special dental adhesive and should last for 5-10 years with proper care.